Rise (Katy Perry song)

 "Rise" is a song by American singer Katy Perry.
 She co-wrote the song with Savan Kotecha and its producers Max Martin and Ali Payami.
 Capitol Records first released it on July 14, 2016, as a standalone single, and Katy Perry’s first single in almost two years.
 "Rise" is a mid-tempo electronic song with lyrical themes of victory and rising above one's opponents.
 After an Olympics-themed promotional video was released the following day, an official music video debuted on August 4, 2016.

-Commercially, the song reached number one in Australia, the top ten in the Czech Republic, France, Hungary, Scotland, and Spain, the top twenty in Argentina, Canada, Lebanon, Switzerland, and the United States, and the top thirty in Austria, New Zealand, and the United Kingdom.
+Commercially, the song reached number one in Australia, the top 10 in the Czech Republic, France, Hungary, Scotland, and Spain, the top 20 in Canada, Switzerland, and the United States, and the top 30 in Austria, New Zealand, and the United Kingdom.

 Production and release

 NBC Sports announced upon the release of "Rise" that it would be prominently featured during its US television coverage of the 2016 Summer Olympics.
 Perry stated that the track is "a song that's brewing inside me for years, that has finally come to the surface", and wanted to release it as a standalone track instead of including it on an album "because now more than ever, there is a need for our world to unite", referring to the 2016 Nice terrorist attack.
 Half of the song had previously been written prior to the Olympics, but was not completed because she felt "it didn't come out right".
 Perry further added:

 I can't think of a better example than the Olympic athletes, as they gather in Rio with their strength and fearlessness, to remind us how we ALL can come together, with the resolve to be the best we can be.
 I hope this song can inspire us to heal, unite, and rise together.
 I am honored that NBC Olympics has chosen to use ['Rise'] as an anthem before and during the Rio Games.

 NBC felt its message spoke "directly to the spirit of the Olympics and its athletes" for its inspirational themes.
 It was released as a single on July 14, 2016, for streaming on Apple Music and for download on iTunes.